qyang-confluent/ccloud-workshops/series-getting-started-with-cc/workshop-connectors/README.md

     </div>

     > **Note:** The unrecognized characters are a plaintext representation of Avro.

+    Insert a row into tables and verify the change is captured in Kafka.
+    ```bash
+    docker exec -it postgres psql -U postgres -d postgres -c "insert into inventory.customers (first_name, last_name, email) values ('Dev', 'Workshop', 'workshop@test.com');"
+    ```

 ## <a name="step-10"></a>**Fully-Managed AWS S3 Sink / Azure Blob Storage Sink / Google Cloud Storage Sink Connectors**